asseinfo/react-kanban/README.md

 Allow the user to add a new lane directly by the board.

 #### `onNewLane`
-When the user adds a new lane, this callback will be called passing the lane title typed by the user.
+When the user adds a new lane through the default lane adder template, this callback will be called passing the lane title typed by the user.

 You **must** return the new lane with its new id in this callback.